addania/coding/src/pages/Accessing_Props.md

 There are two ways how to access props passed to a component

-a) Using props as argument of the functional component and accessing them like: props.namee
+a) Using props as argument of the functional component and accessing them with props.name

 ```
 const Button = (props) => {